andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ### 5. How do we verify the data’s integrity?

-The data used satisfies its data intergrity criteria as it is unbiased.
+The data used satisfies its data integrity criteria as it is unbiased.
 No personal information on riders is available, and its comprised of all bike trips recorded during a given time period.

 ### 6. Are there any problems with the data?